JosefSo/Ex4_Pokemons/README.md

 # Ex4_Pokemons - Pokemons game on Directed Weighted Graph in Python

 This project represents the game of pokemons on Directed Weighted Graph.
-The main goal of this game is to catch as many Pokemons as we can so that each catch of a Pokemon will update our grade and eventually will return the final grade score .
-In this project we built a directional weighted graph and the graph will be visualized by using GUI.
+The main idea of this game is to catch as many pokemons as we can so each catch of a pokemon will update our score and in the end will return the final grade score .
+In this project we did algorithm that sends agents to catch pokemons, connected a directed weighted graph to the algorithm and also we have used client that connects to the game's server.
+All the game is visualized by GUI with a different agents that run after different pokemons on the graph map.
+Also we have music on the background og the game.
 <br> <br>
 ![pok](https://user-images.githubusercontent.com/77780368/148662389-3cc8bf19-a054-4114-badf-7dc8f28241a7.jpg)
 <br>